WARNING: This website contains facts and opinions some may find offensive...

 MAKE YOUR OWN COPPER SULFATE SUPPLEMENT

 Buy pure copper sulfate pentahydrate blue salt crystals (amazon.com) or anywhere that copper sulfate is sold.
 At 99.9% purity, with 25% contained copper.
 That's as pure as things get.
 It is both pharma- and food-grade.
-It is sold in 1,5, and 10 pound bags A 1lb bag costs $5 and should last you 10 - 20 years even if you take a lot of it!
+It is sold in 1,5, and 10 pound bags A 1 lb. bag costs $5 and should last you 10 - 20 years even if you take a lot of it!

 To make a solution, of 1 mg of contained copper per liquid drop:

-Measure out 5 x 1/8 teaspoons of copper sulfate crystals into a 2 oz. bottle.
-The actual measurement is 4.7 grams of copper sulfate pentahydrate.
-This is about 4 times the 1.18 grams of contained copper, or 1182 mg that you are aiming to put in the 2 oz. bottle.
+Measure out 5 x 1/4 teaspoons (1 1/4 TSP.) of copper sulfate crystals into a 4 oz. bottle.
+The actual measurement is 9.4 grams of copper sulfate pentahydrate.
 Copper sulfate pentahydrate is 25% actually copper.
-Remember, 1 drop = 1 mg...